jbshep/conversational-python-legacy/chapters/ch3_loops.md

 This `-1` specifies how `index` should be changed prior to each iteration.
 This means that `index` will have `1` subtracted from its value.

-Let’s see how we are doing here.
+Let's see how we are doing here.
 Suppose I have the code in Listing~\ref{code:print_odds}.

 \begin{codelisting}